 Monitoring data and model drift, requiring specialization of a model for targeted intra-organization use cases, and maintaining data pipelines (among other upkeep items) are critical for a model’s ongoing success.

 Enterprise-wide and industry-wide requirements can evolve rapidly and impact data sources and inputs.
 For example, governance and compliance at scale are considerations spanning the full data science lifecycle.

 Compliance with regulations—such as the European Union (EU) General Data Protection Regulation (GDPR)—requires a deeper level of traceability at the data versioning, model versioning, and model input layers.
 Building a strategy to respond to these industry changes and requirements through data can help companies continue leveraging ML to drive better business outcomes such as revenue growth, cost reduction, and decreased risk.

 Operationalizing ML in a flexible, maintainable, and scalable manner requires many steps and considerations beyond the high-level scope of what we’ve outlined in this blog.
 The devil is in the details.

 In our next blog, we’ll dive deeper into technical considerations, challenges that can arise from an ad-hoc implementation of a large-scale ML system, and how UiPath helps tackle common challenges for enterprise customers.

-About the author: Hidalgo earned a B.S. in Electrical Engineering and an M.S. in Computer Science, with a concentration in AI, from Stanford University.
+Marco Alban Hidalgo was previously a machine learning product manager at UiPath.
+Hidalgo earned a B.S. in Electrical Engineering and an M.S. in Computer Science, with a concentration in AI, from Stanford University.
 As a master student, Hidalgo researched artificial intelligence and was the teacher assistant for Andrew Ng's Machine Learning Course and Stefano Ermon's Probabilistic Graphical Models Course.
 He also holds an M.B.A. from the Stanford Graduate School of Business.